What is permaculture?

 For further learning

 For further explanation of the principles read Essence of Permaculture (now available in nine different languages) or get the book Permaculture: Principles and Pathways Beyond Sustainability both by David Holmgren.

-But by far he best way to learn permaculture is to take part in one of the PDC courses.
-The list of courses Holmgren is involved in is listed here.
+But by far he best way to learn about permaculture is to take part in one of the PDC courses.
+The list of courses David Holmgren is involved in is listed here.